20 Ton Studios

 WHAT WAS 20 TON STUDIOS BEFORE THE ARTISTS MOVED IN?

-20 Ton Studios used to be an electric substation.
-The Milwaukee Electric Railway and Light Company (TMER&L) constructed the building as an electric substation in 1911 for $20,000 (approx. $6 Million USD today).
+The Milwaukee Electric Railway and Light Company (TMER&L) constructed the building as an electric substation in 1911.
 Its purpose was to transform high voltage power to lower power which could be used by the surrounding neighborhood.
+After being retired in the early 1980’s it went on to be owned by various different people over the years and often just used for storage until we bought it in 2016.